MichaelCorelli/Calibration_of_a_real_Robot/README.md

 - L2 norm error without thresholds: mean 0.213036, min 0.000000 and max 0.496266.

 ## Robot calibration
-The calibration of a mobile robot’s odometry aims to systematically correct scale errors, angular inaccuracies, offsets in the kinematic model, and the transformation between the sensor and the robot base.
+The calibration of a mobile robot’s odometry aims to systematically correct scale errors, angular inaccuracies, offsets in the kinematic model and the transformation between the sensor and the robot base.
 This is achieved by comparing odometry data, based on encoders and kinematic models, with ground truth data provided by a tracking system.

 ### Preprocessing
-From the odometry data, only the values $x$, $y$ and $\theta$ are used. (since the ground truth provides these three components).
+From the odometry data only the values $x$, $y$ and $\theta$ are used (since the ground truth provides these three components).

 ### Calibration
 The calibration algorithhm uses an iterative **Lenberg-Marquardt** optimization, combining **gradient descent** and the **Gauss-Newton method**.